 A doctoral student engaged in teaching is to have undergone two weeks’ introductory training in teaching and learning in higher education, or to have acquired equivalent knowledge by some other means.
 This does not affect the admission procedure, but it entails that, before being assigned teaching duties, you will be offered an opportunity to attend a course (or the equivalent) comprising at least two weeks’ training in teaching and learning in higher education.

-During your time as a doctoral student, you will also have the opportunity to attend various courses in teaching and learning in higher education offered either by the faculty or by the University’s Centre for Educational Development (CED).
+During your time as a doctoral student, you will also have the opportunity to attend various courses in teaching and learning in higher education offered either by the faculty or by the University’s Division for Higher Education Development (AHU).
 They list all current courses in teaching and learning on their website.
 Your teacher training is planned in consultation with your supervisor and director of studies.

 The University’s stated target is for all teaching staff employed until further notice to have undergone 10 weeks’ training in teaching and learning in higher education.